-• Partnerships and collaboration
+Partnerships and collaboration

-Working with external stakeholders, such as workers' unions or NGOs in palm oil communities could further strengthen education systems and health care systems, while working to ensure that childcare provision works for working parents, for example, ensuring that it is provided for in a place that is easily accessible and suits their working patterns.
+Working with external stakeholders, such as workers' unions or service providers in oil palm communities could further strengthen education systems and health care systems, while working to ensure that childcare provision works for working parents, for example, ensuring that it is provided for in a place that is easily accessible and suits their working patterns.
 More resilient communities around the work sites will result in a stronger workforce and more resilient and productive plantations.
 Where possible, Wilmar can assist with including supplier companies in external partnerships and collaborations that Wilmar is part of.